 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

-There were no reports of public violence committed against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons due to their actual or perceived sexual orientation.
+There were no reports of public violence committed against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons due to their actual or perceived sexual orientation.

 Sodomy is criminalized under indecency statutes, with a maximum penalty of 15 years’ imprisonment; however, the law was not enforced.
 Consensual same-sex sexual conduct between men or between women is criminalized with a maximum penalty of up to five years’ imprisonment.
 No law specifically prohibits discrimination against LGBTQI+ persons.